-In this paper, we have proposed and evaluated path accommodation methods for the unidirectional OCTDM ring, and analyzed the packet transmission time.
-We first derived the theoretical lower bound for the length of the superframe, in which all paths among nodes are perfectly allocated.
-Three path accommodation algorithms for all-optical access were then proposed to treat the nonuniform traffic load.
-Path splitting access was then treated to decrease the superframe length.
-Our algorithm was successful, but the result should be carefully examined since the packet transmission time may be increased by introducing path splitting.
-This can be checked by our analysis methods.
+In this paper, we have proposed and evaluated the path accommodation methods for the unidirectional OCTDM ring, and analyzed the packet transmission time.
+We have first derived the theoretical lower bound for the length of the super-frame, in which all paths among nodes are perfectly allocated.
+Three path accommodation algorithms for all-optical access are next proposed to treat the non-uniform traffic load.
+Path-splitting access is then treated to decrease the super-frame length.
+Our algorithm can achieve it, but the result should be carefully examined since the packet transmission time may be increased by introducing path-splitting.
+It can be checked by our analysis methods.

-As future research work, the reliability of OCTDM rings should be investigated.
-We should also study the effectiveness of the optical compression TDM/WDM where the optical compression is applied to each of multiple wavelengths in WDM.
+As future research works, the reliability issue for OCTDM rings should be investigated.
+We should also study on the effectiveness of the optical compression TDM/WDM where the optical compression is applied to each of multiple wavelengths in WDM.